Every issue in politics, I once said, typically boils down to the fundamental, opposing forces of fear and faith.

 I’m talking about faith in your fellow man.
 Faith in your neighbor.
 Faith in yourself.
-If you want to take it a step further, yes, you can even call it love.
-And if I wanted to take if further than that, the farthest it probably can go, which I do, then I’d call it courage.
+If you want to take it a step further, call it love.
+If you want to take if even further than that, call it courage.
 Fear versus faith.
 Fear versus love.
 Fear versus guts.

 That last thing I ever wrote dealt with this dichotomy in some small detail.
 You can find it here.
 I was younger and obviously a little more idealistic.
-But I was on the cusp, just arriving at the very beginning of an idea, an emotional human crisis that had been continuing since the beginning of time, one that truly does encapsulate the pain, the triumph, the heartbreaks and the victories that make up the ongoing story of human progress.
+But I was on the cusp, just arriving at the very beginning of an idea, an emotional human crisis that had been continuing since the beginning of time, one that encapsulates the pains and triumphs, the heartbreaks and victories that together form the ongoing story of human progress.

-Such is the struggle that has faced every generation at critical moments in history, just before they marched on, facing plenty of resistance before ultimately achieving greatness.
+It’s the struggle that every generation faces at critical moments in history, before they march on, in spite of the resistance, and ultimately achieve their moment of greatness.
 This is the power of courage, guided by undying faith in your fellow man.
 In American history alone, we see examples of this.
 Whether it was the founding generation in Boston and Philadelphia daring to secede from the British crown, or the newly-formed Republican Party daring to declare slavery unconstitutional across this land, or Dr. King daring to declare “I Have a Dream.”
 We’ve done it many times before.
-There’s no reason why we can’t do it again.
+There’s no reason we can’t do it again.

 I’ve got to be honest with you folks.
-I am actually kind of happy Donald Trump won.
+In a strange way, I’m happy Donald Trump won.
 Before you freak out, let me explain…

 This shouldn’t be a debate at all, let alone a political one.
 This isn’t about left and right.
 This is about our health.
 If we don’t focus more on living in greater harmony with our environment, on the overall stability of our planet, there won’t be anything political left to discuss, because politics won’t exist.
 Neither will rules.
 Only survival.

 Do I take politics personally?
-No, I don’t.
-I don’t view people in political terms.
-But I do view people in how they choose to view the rest of the world.
+I don’t think so.
+I certainly don’t view people strictly in political terms, but I do view people in how they choose to view the rest of the world.
 It’s one thing to vote for a guy who denies climate change, it’s another to ignore the environment yourself in your actions or your philosophy; just like it’s another thing entirely to judge or dismiss struggling people across the world as hopeless, lazy, sick and crazy, or even inherently inferior to others.

 It’s another thing to choose fear and anger over faith and love.
 To me, that decision will always determine our ultimate reality.

 I don’t take politics personal.
-It’s just that things that I do take personal have become increasingly political.
-Maybe that’s what got me into politics 12 years ago, and maybe it’s what’s brought me back now, with this progression having reached a point now that it is undeniable.
+It’s just that the things I do take personal have become increasingly political.
+Maybe that’s what got me into politics 12 years ago, and maybe it’s what’s brought me back now, with this progression having reached a point now that it’s undeniable.